pactumjs/pactumjs.github.io/contract-testing.md

 ## Pactum Flow Server

 Before starting with contract testing, we need to set up the **pactumjs-flow-server** to save the assumed & actual behavior in a centralized location.
-Find official docker image of **pactumjs-flow-server** at https://hub.docker.com/r/asaianudeep/pactumjs.
+Find official docker image of **pactumjs-flow-server** at https://hub.docker.com/r/pactumjs/flows.
 Follow the instructions to set it up.

 Open your browser & navigate to [http://localhost:8080](http://localhost:8080).
 You should be able to find the below page.

+By default three users are created - `admin`, `viewer` and `scanner`.
+Passwords are same as usernames.

 ![Home Page](_media/flow-server-home.png)